 Portugal’s lower cost of living allows retirees to maintain a comfortable lifestyle, and the country consistently ranks high in global safety indexes.
 Another study released by International Living in January 2023 voted Portugal as the best country for Americans to retire.

 US citizens can stay in Portugal for up to 90 days within 180 days without a visa.
-Retirees typically apply for a residence visa for longer stays, which may require proof of income, medical insurance, and a criminal record check.
+For longer stays, retirees typically apply for a residence visa, which may require proof of income, medical insurance, and a criminal record check.

 USA nationals are entitled to free healthcare only when obtaining permanent residency in Portugal.
 However, after relocating to the country and settling in, they can obtain Portuguese private health insurance, which is considerably cheaper than its US counterpart.